10 Days Nepal Spiritual Tour

 • It provides an opportunity to re-establish in calm surroundings the healing power of nature.

-• The team activities help individuals with similar values develop a feeling sense of belonging and connection.
+• The team activities help individuals with similar values develop a feeling of sense of belonging and connection.

 • Getting involved in the local culture improves knowledge as well as sensitivity for culture.